ZhiyarQaradaghi/RoundTable/README.md

+This is the frontend for the RoundTable project.

+It has these features:

+- Voice chat
+- Text chat
+- Discussion board
+- Reporting
+- User Authentication

   To run the project, run the following command:

 ```bash
 npm run dev